itm154/tmf1414-project-1/presentation/presentation.md

 - Display menu for user to take orders
 - Allow maximum of 4 packs of MK per order
-- Display details of MK orders made by each customer
+- Display details of mee kolok orders made by each customer
 - Display the calculated total price in a single receipt
 - Take order continuously from customers until user choose to exit
 - Display the transaction details at anytime when it is needed